pspgbhu/vue-swipe-mobile/README.md

 # Vue-Cswipe.js

 > A swipe (touch slide) component for Vue2.x in mobile device.
-> Only support mobile device now.
+> Only support touch event now.

 # Usage